ComposableFi/composable/rfcs/0013/acala-analysis.md

 * Native

 Acala has separate registration processes for each of these within their Asset Registry pallet.
-Of interest to is are the foreign and native asset registration process.
+Of interest to us are the foreign and native asset registration process.

 #### Foreign Assets

 Foreign assets are registered with a `MultiLocation` and `AssetMetadata`.
-The `MultiLocation` then mapped to a `ForeignAssetId` that is determined by a nonce.
+The `MultiLocation` is then mapped to a `ForeignAssetId` that is determined by a nonce.
 A mapping of `ForeignAssetId` to `MultiLocation` is also created so that either can be used to look up the other.
 The provided metadata provides the assets name, symbol, decimals, and minimum balance.
 The Metadata is indexed by the